Types of Dental Stains

 How to Avoid Dental Stains

-• Brush after Meals—it is difficult to completely avoid foods that cause stains.
+It is difficult to completely avoid foods that cause stains.
 Brushing immediately after meals or at least rinsing your mouth with water can curb staining.

-• Use a Straw—it's not the ideal way to enjoy every beverage, but if you indulge in tea, iced coffee, or cola, a straw can help keep your teeth bright.
+It's not the ideal way to enjoy every beverage, but if you indulge in tea, iced coffee, or cola, a straw can help keep your teeth bright.

-• Stop Using Nicotine—quitting nicotine use of any kind is advisable for many reasons, but it can also help you avoid dental stains.
+Quitting nicotine use of any kind is advisable for many reasons, but it can also help you avoid dental stains.

-1. The Appearance of Your Teeth—dentists can often identify stain types just by looking at the tooth.
-Extrinsic stains are often yellow or yellowish-brown, and cover the tooth.
+1. The Appearance of Your Teeth—Dentists can often identify stain types just by looking at the tooth.
+Extrinsic stains are often yellow or yellowish-brown and cover the tooth.
 Intrinsic stains are often localized, looking like an isolated patch.

-2. Medical History—teeth that have undergone a root canal will often develop intrinsic stains over time.
+2. Medical History—Teeth that have undergone a root canal will often develop intrinsic stains over time.
 If you were exposed to tetracycline in utero or in early childhood, or if you grew up in an area with heavily fluoridated water, this probably means your stains are intrinsic.

 Solutions for Teeth Staining